 When they are cool enough to handle, core the tomatoes and peel off the skin.
 Using clean hands, squish the tomatoes, pushing the pulp through the sieve into the bowl underneath.
 At first you will have a watery liquid.
 Add the tomato liquid to the eggplant and then continue to push the tomato pulp through the sieve, until you have only seeds and hard pulp pieces left.
 Finally, add the rest of the pulpy liquid to the eggplants and season with salt and pepper to taste.
 Add the sugar and continue to cook for 10 more minutes, until thickened.

-In the meantime, bring the reserved cooking liquid back to a boil, add additional salt, and cook the fettucine according to directions on the package.
+In the meantime, bring the reserved cooking liquid back to a boil, add additional salt, and cook the fettuccine according to directions on the package.
 Drain well.

 To serve, spoon a third of the eggplant into a bowl and set aside.
 Toss the pasta in the saute pan with the remaining eggplant and add the packaged mozzarella.
 Place the mixture in a large serving bowl and top with the reserved eggplant, the fresh mozzarella and the Parmesan.
 Garnish with the remaining basil leaves and serve hot.